Frameworks & Strategy

 | Metrics | track time-to-first-successful-API-call | measures effectiveness of documentation |

-Related Terms: accessibility, content, docs-as-ecosystem, information architecture, knowledge management, market, ontology, sales collateral, technical communication
+Related Terms: accessibility, content, content governance, curse of knowledge, docs-as-ecosystem, documentation audit, information architecture, knowledge management, market, ontology, sales collateral, technical communication

 Sources: